 Calculating Costs and Commissions

-Traders must account for commissions and spread costs, as these can significantly impact the thin profit margins of scalping.
+Traders must account for commissions and spread costs, as these can significantly impact the thin profit margin.
 Since scalpers execute a high volume of trades, even minimal transaction costs can accumulate substantially.
 A detailed log of all trades, including the individual cost per trade, helps manage and reduce these expenses over time.

 Optimizing Trading Systems

 Efficient and reliable supporting systems are crucial for scalpers, who depend on swiftly executing trades.
 This includes state-of-the-art software and hardware alongside robust internet connectivity.
-They must utilize tools that offer real-time price feeds and automated trade execution to capitalize on small price movements.
+To capitalize on small price movements, scalpers must utilize tools that offer real-time price feeds and automated trade execution.
 Regular system audits to identify any inefficiencies or possibilities for enhancements are essential.

 Advanced Scalping Strategies